SkynetHQ/docker-skyd/README.md

 ## Logs

-If you are interested in `siad`'s logs you can start the container with the following option `--log-driver local` and docker will keep the logs on disk.
+If you are interested in `skyd`'s logs you can start the container with the following option `--log-driver local` and docker will keep the logs on disk.
 More info [here](https://docs.docker.com/config/containers/logging/local).